Prom Night (1980 film): Development

 Director Paul Lynch developed Prom Night after a meeting with producer Irwin Yablans, who had previously produced Halloween (1978).
 Lynch had wanted to work on a horror film, and had initially pitched Don't Go See the Doctor, a film about a physician who murders his patients.
 Yablans instead suggested that Lynch utilize a holiday as a basis for the film, which resulted in Lynch deciding to build the premise around the event of the high school prom.
-Writer Robert Guza Jr., a University of Southern California film student of whom Lynch was an acquaintance, had written a story about a group of teenagers whose involvement in a tragic event as children came back to haunt them.
-Guza's story was then adapted and incorporated into the film as the central premise and motive for the film's villain.
+Writer Robert Guza Jr., a USC film student of whom Lynch was an acquaintance, had written a story about a group of teenagers whose involvement in a tragic event as children came back to haunt them.
+Lynch described Guza's story as "Stephen King-like," with an opening sequence in which several children accidentally kill a young classmate during a game of hide-and-seek.

+William Gray, a former Toronto Sun rock music critic who had recently co-written the supernatural horror film The Changeling (1980), was hired to adapt Guza's story into a feature-length screenplay.
+Gray utilized Guza's central premise, expanding it into a revenge-themed slasher film.
+Commenting on his writing, Gray said: "To do horror, you have to be a craftsman, not an artist.
+I'm not an artist.
+I'm the kind of guy who writes what people suggest.
+I'm a hired writer."
+While Gray is the sole credited screenwriter, the subplot involving Leonard Murch, a child sex offender blamed for Robin's death, was written by an uncredited John Hunter.

 While attending a Telefilm Canada event in Los Angeles, Lynch met producer Peter Simpson, to whom he pitched the idea.
 "I said, 'I'm working on this thing that is called Prom Night," Lynch recalled. "[Peter] said, 'Look, let's get together and talk.'
 This was on a Thursday.
-On Monday he read the treatment, came back and said, 'We'll make a deal to develop a script and do Prom Night.'
+On Monday, he read the treatment, came back and said, 'We'll make a deal to develop a script and do Prom Night.'
 And that's how Prom Night came about."
-The film was an international co-production between Canada and the United States, and was made under a tax shelter for American film productions shot in Canada.